Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Simulation Results

 \subsection{Communication Performance}

-The receiver is assumed to execute a channel estimation algorithm to obtain a channel estimate, followed by an equalization method to mitigate channel impairments.
+The receiver is assumed to execute a channel estimation algorithm to obtain a channel estimate, followed by an equalization method to compensate for the channel.
 Subsequently, a symbol-by-symbol \gls{ML} detector is employed to make hard decisions.